If you are a Christian-a follower of Jesus-then ministers

 In this Bible study, I researched and found 132 verses that speak on this topic.
 Of the 132 verses studied, sixty-four related to four of the fifty-nine areas of prayer denoted within the verses.
 That means of the fifty-nine areas related to prayer, the Bible spoke of four areas in over half the verses.
 That is statistically significant.

 Before getting to that discussion, let us understand what this study will show us.
-By studying the Bible, we find answers to the following questions concerning prayer and praying.
+By studying the Bible, we find answers to the following questions on prayer and praying.

 · What is prayer?